jmsdnns/blag/content/history/july-4th-is-no-birthday/index.md

 Needless to say, the English didn't like that.
 Nor did they like the growing aggression from colonists.
 They pass a series of laws meant restructure how they administer the colonies, and the colonists, not mincing any words, called them the [Intolerable Acts](https://en.wikipedia.org/wiki/Intolerable_Acts).
 The colonists organize a confederence, the [First Continental Congress](https://en.wikipedia.org/wiki/First_Continental_Congress), to determine what to do.
 Some attendees knew about Franklin's Albany Plan (_wonder how that happened_) and they propose a union, called the [Continental Association](https://en.wikipedia.org/wiki/Continental_Association), and it's purpose would be to cancel Britain in a group boycott of British imports.
 Their goal was to exert economic pressure on Britain, forcing their hand into addressing their grievances.
 For them, this was a peaceful approach, as it attempts to use economics before violence.

 Franklin had been living in England since 1757, and he was still there in 1774, so he missed the confederence, but he understood what it meant that the colonies had formed a union.
 He had thought about it for 20 years by then.
-He moved back in 1775 and writes the [Articles of Confederation and Perpetual Union Between the States](hhttps://founders.archives.gov/documents/Franklin/01-22-02-0069) that same year, which become the v2.0 of the Union by the [Second Continental Congress](https://en.wikipedia.org/wiki/Second_Continental_Congress) in 1777.
+He moved back in 1775 and writes the [Articles of Confederation and Perpetual Union Between the States](https://founders.archives.gov/documents/Franklin/01-22-02-0069) that same year, which become the v2.0 of the Union by the [Second Continental Congress](https://en.wikipedia.org/wiki/Second_Continental_Congress) in 1777.

 # The First Union

 The Continental Association is first time the colonies expressed a collective will to work together in the form of a legal document.
 It was published October 20, 1774 but went into effect December 1, 1774.
 The US does not observe December 1 as a national holiday, though it should.
 It is barely in the cultural memory at all.

 We are, however, lucky that Abraham Lincoln understood it this way and memorialized awareness of it in his first inaugural address in 1861.
-Lincoln credits the Association as the origin of the union, which is matured by the Delcaration, the Articles of Confederation, creating union v2.0, and then matured again by the Constitution, which created union v3.0.
+Lincoln credits the Association as the origin of the union, which is matured by the Delcaration, the Articles of Confederation, creating union v2.0, and then matured again by the Constitution, which creates union v3.0.

 The way he frames it is quite beautiful.